The Peony Pavilion: Synopsis

 The story is set in the last days of the Southern Song dynasty.
 The stage performances traditionally center on the romance between Du Liniang and Liu Mengmei, although the original text also contained subplots pertaining to the falling Song dynasty's defense against the aggression of the Jin dynasty.
 The romantic theme goes along the following outline.

 On a fine spring day, her maid persuades Miss Du Liniang, the sixteen-year-old daughter of a senior official, Du Bao, to take a stroll in the garden, where she falls asleep and has a dream.
 In that fateful dream, Liniang encounters a young scholar (identified later in the play as Liu Mengmei, whom in real life she has never met).
 Liu Mengmei's bold advances ignite a passionate love affair between the two that flourishes rapidly.
-A flower petal that drops on Lining startles her from the romantic dream (according to her soliloquy in a later act, "Retracting the Dream").
+A flower petal that drops on Liniang startles her from the romantic dream (according to her soliloquy in a later act, "Retracting the Dream").
 However, Liniang cannot get the oneiric love affair out of her mind since and her lovesickness quickly wastes her away.
 Unable to recover from her fixation, Liniang dies shortly after.

 The president of the underworld adjudicates that marriage between Du Liniang and Liu Mengmei is predestined and Liniang ought to return to the earthly world.
 Liniang subsequently appears to Liu Mengmei, who now inhabits the garden where Du Liniang had her fatal dream, in his various dreams.
-Recognising that Du Bao's deceased daughter is the girl who appears in his dreams, Liu agrees to exhume Liniang's body upon her request and bring her back to life.
+Recognizing that Du Bao's deceased daughter is the girl who appears in his dreams, Liu agrees to exhume Liniang's body upon her request and bring her back to life.
 Liu Mengmei then visits Du Bao to inform him of his daughter's resurrection as well as their relationship.
 The disbelieving and furious Du Bao throws Liu Mengmei into prison for being a grave robber and an impostor.

 The ending of the story follows the formula for many popular Chinese dramas.
 Liu Mengmei narrowly escapes death by torture thanks to the arrival of the results of the imperial examination in which Liu has proved himself to be of great talent and value.
 The emperor pardons and delivers rewards to all.

 In the first scene, there is a four-sentence introductory speech succinctly summarizing the main storyline:

 Scenes

 There are total of fifty-five scenes in the play.

-(This is the version translated by Zhang Guangqian.
-Scenes in boldface are those usually adopted/performed onstage.)
+This is the version translated by Zhang Guangqian.
+Scenes in boldface are those usually adapted/performed onstage.